mkjpryor/func/README.md

 Applies `auto_bind` to all the functions in the given namespace, creating an "auto-binding" version of each function in the same namespace with the given suffix.

-Optionally, functions can be excluded from this process using `$exclude` (i.e. auto-bound functions will not be created for the specified functions)
+Optionally, functions can be excluded from this process using `$exclude` (i.e. auto-bound functions will not be created for the specified functions).

+**NOTE: This uses eval.**

 Example: